Bound States at Semiconductor -- Mott Insulator Interfaces: Unpolarized Mott region between two semiconductors

 \section{Unpolarized Mott region between two semiconductors}

-Utilizing the same methodology, we can also compute bound states in a system with two interfaces, where an unpolarized Mott insulator is positioned between two semi-infinite semiconductors, similar to a quantum well.
-Notably, there is no pre-requisite for the semiconductors to be identical; they can have distinct on-site potentials \(V\) and interface perturbations \(\Delta V\).
-The Mott region now spans \(-a \leq \mu \leq a\), leading to the following \textit{ansatz}:
+Utilizing the same methodology, we can also compute bound states \red{for the quasi-particle wave functions} in a system with two interfaces, where an unpolarized Mott insulator is positioned between two semi-infinite semiconductors, similar to a quantum well.
+Notably, there is no pre-requisite for the semiconductors to be identical; they can have distinct \red{band offsets} \(V\) and interface perturbations \(\Delta V\).
+The Mott region now spans \red{the site indices} \(-a \leq \mu \leq a\), leading to the following \textit{ansatz}:

-Here, \(|s_1| >1\) and \( |s_2| <1\), with no requirement on the absolute value in the Mott region.
-The four boundary conditions now yield two conditions relating the amplitudes:
+Here, \(|s_1| >1\) and \( |s_2| <1\), with no requirement on the absolute value in the Mott region. \red{Remember that the $s_i$ give the electron wave function eigenmodes in the semiconductor while the $r_i$ give the quasi-particle eigenmodes in the Mott insulator.} The four boundary conditions now yield two conditions relating the amplitudes:

 Additionally, there are two defining equations for the interface perturbations at the interfaces: